Mutesz

 “You wipe it with a broom”

 The ablative can be used to indicate causer of a non-finite verb phrase.
+This is frequently used to make passive-like constructions.

 attal aa3 na3ala atesz